Billions of people use social networking sites like Facebook and Instagram to connect with friends & family,

 But for a global fashion brand, does it make sense to integrate your store directly with these platforms?
-The answer is yes.
+The answer is an absolute yes.

 The rise of digital marketplaces, social media shopping, and eCommerce continue to drive increased demand for popular brands to make their products available through social media marketplaces.

-It’s this exact reason that led Facebook to create Facebook Shops for eCommerce businesses looking to create online storefronts through Facebook and Instagram.
-And with mobile eCommerce expected to reach a $3.56 trillion value in 2021, it’s clear why this is the focus today.
-Facebook Shops is free to use, and any company regardless of size or budget has an opportunity to add their products to the most popular social networks available.
+This exact reason led Facebook to create Facebook Shops for eCommerce businesses looking to create online storefronts through Facebook and Instagram.
+With mobile eCommerce expected to reach a $3.56 trillion value in 2021, it’s clear why this is the focus today.
+Facebook Shops is free to use, giving companies the opportunity to add their products to the most popular social networks available.

-This article will dive into the benefits of Facebook Shops for popular international brands and retailers, how a Facebook Shop differs from an Instagram Shop, and examples of both in practice.
+Let’s dive into the benefits of Facebook Shops for your international bran, how a Facebook Shop differs from an Instagram Shop, and examples of both in practice.

 You have complete control over what your storefront will look like online.
 Tweak the colors, graphics, typefaces, buttons, and general layout to match how you want your brand image to look.

 Best of all, even marketers with little design or technical experience can take advantage of the platform’s easy-to-use tools.
 You even get a mobile preview on the side for instant feedback.